Holding a tennis ball aloft and the tricky use of materials makes this an intriguing STEM activity!

-What Makes the Tennis Ball Tower Wacky?
+What makes the Tennis Ball Tower so intriguing?

-So, tennis ball towers… are wacky because:
+So, tennis ball towers are intriguing because:

 - They have to be a certain height, but not very tall.